sdementen/piecash/docs/source/object_model.rst

 placeholder
-  if True/1, the account cannot be involved in transactions through splits (ie it can only be the parent of other accounts). if False/0, the account can have Splits referring to it (as well as be the parent of other accounts)
+  if True/1, the account cannot be involved in transactions through splits (ie it can only be the parent of other accounts). if False/0, the account can have Splits referring to it (as well as be the parent of other accounts).
+  This field, if True, is also stored as a Slot under the key "placeholder" as a string "true".

 hidden
   to be investigated